developmentseed/ml-enabler/README.md

-<h1 align=center>ML Enabler v3</h1>
+<h1 align=center>ML Enabler (MLE) v3</h1>

-<p align=center>Frictonless TF based model storage, inferencing & discovery</p>
+<p align=center>Frictonless model storage, inferencing & discovery</p>

 ## Background

 Machine Learning has proven to be very successful to make mapping fast with high quality.
 With a diverse set of models and tools, it is hard to integrate them to existing tools like Tasking Manager and iD.
-ML Enabler is a service that provides better integration during model development as well integrating model inferences to mapping tools.
+ML Enabler (MLE) is a service that provides better integration during model development as well integrating model inferences to mapping tools.

-ML Enabler was initially developed by Development Seed in partnership with Humanitarian OpenStreetMap Team.
+MLE was initially developed by Development Seed in partnership with Humanitarian OpenStreetMap Team.

+## Features of MLE

+### Model Registry

+MLE serves as a registry of public and private machine learning models.
+It can track models from disparate organizations all in one place and take advantage of all of them.

+### On-Demand Prediction

+MLE makes it easy to spin up AWS infrastructure to run your model along with all necessary resources.
+MLE UI allows you to upload new models & generate and preview predictions, all you need is a TMS end point and an AOI.

+### Classification, Detection & Segmentation model support

+MLE supports all three categories of CV problems i.e classification, detection & segmentation.

+### Feedback loop

+MLE supports a feedback loop about predictions from within the interface.
+Users can tag a tile as valid or invalid.
+Predictions tagged as valid switch to green, predictions tagged as invalid switch to white, and predictions that haven’t been manually validated stay red.
+MLE can then convert these validated predictions back into labelled training data matched up with imagery to allow users to easily re-train a new model with the validated model predictions.

+## Current Limitations

+### Infrastructure

+MLE uses AWS CloudFormation and is tightly integrated with AWS infrastructure at the moment.
+We can add support for other cloud providers or private infrastructure based on request.

+### Framework

+MLE supports TFv2 models & uses TF Serving to host the model for large scale inferencing.
+We have plans to add support for PyTorch in the near future.

+### Continuous Learning

+MLE's feedback loop can track metrics on model predictions verified by Human mappers.
+There is no active learning pipeline in place today to automatically retrain the models.

+To know more about MLE, please read our blogs [ML Enabler — completing the Machine Learning pipeline for mapping](https://medium.com/devseed/ml-enabler-completing-the-machine-learning-pipeline-for-mapping-3aae94fa9e94) and [On-demand machine learning predictions for mapping tools](https://developmentseed.org/blog/2020-08-05-on-demand-machine-learning-predictions-for-mapping-tools)

+## API

 The API uses the following terms:
 * **Model** --